michaelking178/AdventureGuild/README.md

  - Implement guild Renown as a means to recruit new Peasants.
  - Implement leveling structure for all characters.
  - Implement Peasant passive income and leveling.
+ - Change the quest timer to a difference in DateTime instead of delta time so that it can be updated after closing and reopening the app.

 Additional Tasks: